Xfaider48/node-steam-inventory/README.md

 # node-steam-inventory
-A module for interacting with steam API for getting users inventory
+A module for interacting with steam for getting users inventory

 ## Two endpoints
 Steam has two endpoints: